openaps/AndroidAPSdocs/docs/EN/Installing-AndroidAPS/building-AAPS.md

 After the repository is cloned successfully, Android Studio will open the cloned project.

 Click on the cog top right and select "**Switch to Classic UI...**" to return to the view used in this documentation.

+If you do not see that cog, don't worry.
+You already use the classic UI!

 ![Switch to Classic UI](../images/Building-the-App/OldUI.png)